-15 If a student has exhausted all attempts at achieving a pass in a core module their registration would be terminated on academic grounds (see regulation 53.1, Regulations for Excluding and Terminating a Student's Registration from a Taught Programme on Academic Grounds).
+&lt;sup>15 If a student has exhausted all attempts at achieving a pass in a core module their registration would be discontinued on academic grounds (see regulation 53.1, Regulations for Discontinuing a Student's Registration from a Taught Programme on Academic Grounds).

-16 Reassessment in one or all elements of a module does not involve re-registering for the module or attendance.
+&lt;sup>16 Reassessment in one or all elements of a module does not involve re-registering for the module or attendance.